facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 than identically-numbered previous releases, we use all possible version data to differentiate Xcode releases.

-THe build number is used in the Display Name only, and not included in the version information used by Munki to determine install status.
+The build number is used in the Display Name only, and not included in the version information used by Munki to determine install status.

 ## Recipes